 Because your clients typically don’t withhold federal and state taxes from your payments, you’ll need to pay taxes throughout the year.
 In fact, the federal government penalizes taxpayers who don’t pay enough.
 More specifically, if you owe $1,000 or more and paid less than 90% of what you owed on the previous year’s tax return, the IRS will assess a penalty based on how much you owe.

 In general, freelancers should plan to make quarterly tax payments, which you can do directly through the IRS website or with one of its third-party payment providers.
-The deadlines for quarterly tax payments are:
+The deadlines to pay quarterly taxes are typically:

 - April 15